Dental Crown Home Care Instructions

 Dental crown Toronto dentist

-What to Do After Getting a Dental Crown
+What To Do After Getting A Dental Crown

 A Dental Crown is a custom-made, tooth-shaped cap that covers a damaged tooth, restoring its shape, strength, and appearance.
 Crowns can be made from porcelain, metal, or a combination of both, and are designed to blend seamlessly with your natural teeth.
 After your dental crown procedure, following these care instructions will ensure proper healing and long-lasting results.